sentoz/loggie-docs-en/docs/reference/pipelines/source/prometheus-exporter.md

             svc: ${_env.SVC}

     ```
-Assuming that env SVC=test, the label of svc=test will be added to all metrics.
+Assuming that env SVC=test, the label svc=test will be added to all metrics.